mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 $ NEW_ADDRESS_1=$(bitcoin-cli getnewaddress "" legacy)
 ```

 These commands clear the NEW_ADDRESS_1 variable, then fills it with the results of the bitcoin-cli getnewaddress command.
 The flag legacy is used here because some of the features of bitcoin-cli are not yet supported for "new" seg-wit addresses.
-You can tell that this is a
+You can tell that this is a legacy address because it starts with a n or m rather than a 2.

 You can then use your shell's echo command to look at your (new) address:
 ```BASH